daces-group/infocrypto/index.md

 1hr 20 mins (05:00PM - 06:20PM) on Tuesdays and Thursdays

 ## Location
-2015 Electrical & Computer Engineering Building
+Room 2015 in the Electrical & Computer Engineering Building

 ## Recommended Texts